Maria W. Stewart: Evangelism

 having lost my position in Williamsburg, Long Island, and hearing the colored people were more religious and God-fearing in the South, I wended my way to Baltimore in 1852.
 But I found all was not gold that glistened; and when I saw the want of means for the advancement of the common English branches, with no literary resources for the improvement of the mind scarcely, I threw myself at the foot of the Cross, resolving to make the best of a bad bargain ...

-Stewart was shocked at the miserable conditions of black people in Maryland, a slave state, where a relatively high percentage of black people were free.
+Stewart was shocked at the miserable conditions of African American people in Maryland, a slave state, where a relatively high percentage of Black people were free.
 She eventually took a job as a teacher where she taught reading, writing, spelling and arithmetic.
 She was paid 50 cents a month while white teachers were paid $1.
 Her salary was barely enough to cover her monthly expenses.
 She readily admitted she was not good at handling her finances and to some degree people took advantage.

 Women evangelists were often very poor and leaned on the kindness of strangers, friends and religious leaders to help sustain them.
 One such friend went by the name of Elizabeth Keckley, a former slave, seamstress and civil rights activist she wrote of fondly, "There was a lady, Mrs. Keckley, I knew, formerly from Baltimore, who proved to be an ardent friend to me in my great emergency. ..."
 Stewart was born free and Keckley a slave, but both women saw a need to be active in the burgeoning civil rights movement of the late 19th century.

-The preaching of God's word during the 1800s was seen in society as a male role even among some black religious institutions.
-As one writer said: Women in the black churches were relegated to positions that posed no real threat to the power structure maintained by preachers, deacons, and other male leaders.
+The preaching of God's word during the 1800s was seen in society as a male role even among some Black religious institutions.
+As one writer said: "women in the black churches were relegated to positions that posed no real threat to the power structure maintained by preachers, deacons, and other male leaders.
 Women were usually assigned roles of Sunday school teachers, exhorters, secretaries, cooks, and cleaners.
 Such positions paralleled those reserved for women within the domestic sphere of the home."